 Tip #4: Share some prompts

-Providing creative direction and guidance can be especially important when working with people who are not professional models, so feel free to share some “ tips” they can use in front of the camera.
-It could be a simple, comfortable pose or even an easy or (e.g., “run up and hug your dad,” “whisper a in mom’s ear,” “shake it out,” or “move with the music”).
+Providing creative direction and guidance can be especially important when working with people who are not professional models, so feel free to share some “posing tips” they can use in front of the camera.
+It could be a simple, comfortable pose or even an easy exercise or game (e.g., “run up and hug your dad,” “whisper a secret in mom’s ear,” “shake it out,” or “move with the music”).

 Showing is often more effective than telling, so remember that you can always demonstrate yourself.
 With that in mind, try not to take yourself too seriously; it’s okay to get a little silly.